Tomb of the Mask: Gameplay

 Tomb of the Mask is a fast-paced endless runner video game with gameplay in the style of Pac-Man.
 The player moves the character through a maze by swiping the screen in the four directions.
 The character cannot change direction until stopped by a wall or obstacle.

 The player races an encroaching tide, which rises from the bottom of the screen and ends the game upon reaching the player.
 Like Pac-Man, the character earns points for collecting dots and coins in its path.

 The player can also collect power-ups that grant temporary benefits, such as a magnet that attracts coins to the character, and a freeze that solidifies enemies in place.
 The player can use collected coins to buy permanent perks and increase power-up potency.

 There are 16 total masks in the game the player can buy with in-game currency, the latter of which can also be purchased with in-game transactions.

-To control the player in Tomb of the Mask, the player needs to swipe the screen in the direction the player wants to move at.
+To control the player in Tomb of the Mask, the player needs to swipe the screen in the direction the player wants to move, which will make the player move in a straight line.
 For example, if the player swipes left, the character will move left.
-In the Nintendo Switch version, the player can use the joy-stick, or d-pad to move the character.
-The mazes in Tomb of the Mask has a lot of hazards to avoid.
-For example, the Spikes, Spike traps, and Pufferfish.
+In the Nintendo Switch version, the player can use the joy-stick or D-pad to move the character.
+The mazes in Tomb of the Mask have several hazards to avoid, such as Spikes, Spike traps, and Pufferfish.

 Since the 1.2 update in late 2016, the Stage Mode has been added.
-The difference between Arcade mode and Stage mode, is that unlike an endless arcade level, it is a stage where the player must complete a stage level, and then the stage move on, similarly to Super Mario Bros.
+The difference between Arcade mode and Stage mode is that unlike an endless arcade level, it is a stage where the player must complete a stage level and then the stage moves on, similarly to Super Mario Bros.

 Arcade Mode is an endless stage with a multitude of hazards including rising lava.
 It features an online leaderboard in Google Play Games and Apple Arcade.